ddamanze/Car_Price_Prediction/README.md

-Car Price Prediction Model
+Car Price Prediction Model <br>
-This repository contains a Jupyter notebook (Car_Price_Prediction.ipynb) that implements a car price prediction model.
+This repository contains a python notebook that implements a car price prediction model.
 The dataset used for this project is sourced from Kaggle and can be found [here](https://www.kaggle.com/datasets/deepcontractor/car-price-prediction-challenge).

 Contents
 1. Data Cleaning and Preprocessing:<br>